oeb25/msc-thesis/full.md

 > $$
 > From this we get that $\T_1 = \tinto[\T_2, \T_1](\tinto[\T_1, \T_2](\T_1))$, showing that $\tinto[\T_2, \T_1]$ is the inverse of $\tinto[\T_1, \T_2]$.

-With folding trees defined, we can continue to look at how they relate to programs written in Mist.

 ## Folding analysis {#folding-analysis}
 ### Folding-level IR (FIR) {#folding-level-ir-fir}
 In \cref{compilation-stages} we introduced the multi-stage structure of the Mist compiler, and specifically the MIR representation which is a CFG.
 In terms of computing foldings and unfoldings, this is the stage we are concerned with, but instead of considering the full set of instructions and terminators, we consider a smaller variant that focuses much more concretely on _how and what_ places are used and omit the details for performing actual computation or verification.
 The grammar for this smaller language is shown in \cref{figure-fir-grammar}.